 Medicare and commercial insurances typically cover the costs of cataract surgery as a medically necessary procedure.
 However, if you choose to undergo surgery with the LenSx® laser and/or a specialized or premium IOL, Medicare and commercial insurances consider these to be “non-covered services,” resulting in additional out-of-pocket expense.
 Financing may be available for those patients desiring advanced cataract surgery.

 Option 1: Standard Surgery

 This option includes cataract surgery with a high-quality, standard implant that will improve your distance vision.
-Every patient needs reading glasses with the standard implant, and most patients need bifocal glasses for optimal distance and near vision.
-There are no additional fees involved beyond the deductibles and co-pays associated with surgery.
+Almost every patient will need reading glasses with the standard implant, and most patients will need bifocal glasses for optimal distance and near vision.
+There are no additional fees involved beyond the deductible and co-payments associated with surgery.

 Option 2: Astigmatism Correction

 This option uses a combination of the LenSx® laser and/or a toric IOL to reduce or eliminate your astigmatism and maximize your distance vision.

 Most people have some astigmatism, meaning that the cornea, or clear “window” into the eye, is not perfectly round, but shaped more like an oval, similar to the difference between a soccer ball and a football.

 By correcting the astigmatism, your distance vision without glasses will be maximized, though you will need reading glasses for near work.
 These can be prescription reading glasses or “over-the-counter” readers, depending on your preference.
 This option costs $2045 per eye beyond your deductible/ co-payments associated with cataract surgery.

 Patients who choose this option are able to wear nonprescription sunglasses and enjoy many activities such as golf, tennis, swimming, and driving without the hassle of glasses.